Strictification of $\infty$-Groupoids is Comonadic: Technical background

 We have an adjoint diagram

 And the adjoint of the map $|f| \circ R^n_k$ gives us the horn filler.
 This equips each horn with a choice of horn filler, defining a functor $AlgS_\bullet$, such that we have a factorization

-Where $U_{A}$ is the forgetful functor.
-In \cite{Nikolaus2011}, it is shown that the functor $U_A$ is the right adjoint of a Quillen equivalence, and thus the category $\text{AlgKan}$ models the homotopy theory of $\infty$-groupoids.
+Where $U_{A}$ is the evident forgetful functor.
+In \citep{Nikolaus2011}, it is shown that the functor $U_A$ is the right adjoint of a Quillen equivalence, and thus the category $\text{AlgKan}$ models the homotopy theory of $\infty$-groupoids. \end{example}

-\subsection{Simplicial T-Complexes}
+\subsection{Simplicial T-complexes}

-Suppose that we have an algebraic Kan complex $(X, \text{fill}_X)$, and two composable simplices $f,g \in X_1$.
+Suppose that we have an algebraic Kan complex $(X, \fill_X)$, and two composable simplices $f,g \in X_1$.
 Then the diagram

 Can be canonically filled to obtain the composition $gf$.
 We can then consider the diagram